 The Main Hospital Building was constructed in 1848 as the central structure at the Lyman State Reform School for Boys.
 3 It was designed by Elias Carter and James Savage in the Greek Revival architectural style and erected at the cost of $52,000.
 It was dedicated on December 4, 1847.
 The main building for Lyman was expanded in 1876 by Cutting and Holman of Worcester.
 The structure was deemed unfit for the reform school over its mammoth size and institutional appearance and function, and the school was relocated to a new campus in XXXX.

 George Clough, Boston’s first City Architect, was hired to remodel the main building, which had once housed 400 to 500 boys.
 3 It had been declared unfit for the reformatory school’s purposes due to its massive size and jail-like appearance.
-To make room for 325 patients, Clough demolished the centre of the circa 1876 addition and replaced it with a gambrel roof section that included a congregate dining room on the first floor and a chapel on the second floor, and a rear wing that housed wards.
+To make room for 325 patients, Clough demolished the center of the circa 1876 addition and replaced it with a gambrel roof section that included a congregate dining room on the first floor and a chapel on the second floor, and a rear wing that housed wards.

 Initially, $150,000 was appropriated towards construction but had to be supplemented twice to provide increased space for an additional 80 patients and to construct outbuildings and provide furnishings.
 3 Work began on May 18, 1885, and was completed by December 1, 1886.

-In 1891, a powerhouse, laundry and bakery, designed in the Queen Anne-style, was added to the rear of the Main Hospital Building.
+In 1891, a powerhouse, laundry, and bakery, designed in the Queen Anne style, was added to the rear of the Main Hospital Building.
 3 The front of the building was replaced in 1936 with a Colonial Revival-style structure to house a cafeteria and kitchen.

-Child’s Building was constructed in 1908 in the Colonial Revival-style.
+Child’s Building was constructed in 1908 in the Colonial Revival style.
 3 It was expanded with three-bay wings circa 1930.

 Daniel and Hennessey Buildings